To learn more about our training solutions, visit us at www.hfxtraining.com

 Based on the prior experience and skills of game participants, supplementary exercises should be set either prior to or during the simulation game in order to instruct the learners in how to apply a sound approach to conducting analysis and making their decisions.

 These same skill sets can and should be integrated with any existing curriculum, and so should have pre-defined standards and be systematically tested either during or at the end of the game to assess the participants’ mastery of such skills.

 The best simulations reflect the complexity of a dynamically shifting industry ecosystem, where the terrain changes over the course of the game in accordance with the actions of the other players.
 This is important because it sensitizes the learner to the challenges of making strategic management decisions in a competitive and dynamic environment.

 Balanced with the supervised teaching of specific skills, the instructor should consider what skills might be best acquired through self-guided, individualized learning.
 For example, skillsets where there is a reasonable expectation that the participants already have them, or where such skills are not critical to effective participation.
 In team-based simulation games any ‘soft’ skills – such as defining team structure, delegation and communication methods – might be something well suited to self-guided learning.

 The best simulation games lend themselves to team-based learning.
 This is essential as business management invariably involves working with others, perhaps with different skillsets and from different backgrounds.
 By drilling team-based decision making, these types of simulations help students learn how to lead, delegate and communicate effectively.

 Stay tuned for much more on all these topics and more in the weeks ahead.
-If you want to learn more about business simulations, please contact us or visit our training page.
+If you want to learn more about business simulations, please visit www.hfxtraining.com.